Estimate Time7 min

 • Understanding the most common retirement accounts can help point you in the right direction when planning for the future.

-At this point in your life, retirement may feel like a galaxy that's far, far away.
-And the language spoken there—401(k), 457(b), IRA—can sound a lot like droid's code.
+For many of you, retirement may still seem like a faraway land, and the language spoken there—401(k), 457(b), IRA—completely foreign.
 But those terms (and a few more) are the names of different types of investment accounts.
-This guide to the basics will help you make sense of the lingo, understand how the different accounts work, and identify which might be best for your needs ... right here on Earth.
+This guide to the basics will help you make sense of the lingo, understand how the different accounts work, and identify which might be best for your needs ... right here, right now.

-Here's a breakdown of some of the more common retirement accounts.
+Here's what you need to know about some of the more common retirement accounts and plans.

 401(k)

-You've probably heard of this before and for good reason: More than 60 million Americans (roughly 38% of the working population) have a 401(k),1 making it one of the most popular ways to save for retirement.
+You've probably heard of this before and for good reason: About 70 million Americans (roughly 42% of the working population) have a 401(k),1 making it one of the most popular ways to save for retirement.

 401(k)s let you set aside part of each paycheck into an account, where (depending on your plan options) you can invest in things like mutual funds and ETFs.
 In addition, many employers match your contributions (you put in $100, they put in $100), up to a certain percentage of your total salary.
 Lots of workplaces offer 401(k)s in their employment benefits packages.

-One of the most appealing aspects of a 401(k) is that in most cases your contributions go in "pre-tax"2: Whatever amount you put into it (up to $23,000, or $30,500 if age 50 or over, for 2024) excluding employer contributions, is deducted from your income before you're taxed on your income for the year.
+One of the most appealing aspects of a 401(k) is that in most cases your contributions go in "pre-tax"2: Whatever amount you put into it, excluding employer contributions, is deducted from your income before you're taxed on your income for the year.
+For 2025, individuals can contribute up to $23,500.
+Those aged 60 to 63 may be able to contribute up to $11,250 more as a catch-up contribution if their employer's plan allows it, while those aged 50 to 59 or 64 and older are eligible to contribute up to $7,500 more as a catch-up contribution.
 You only pay tax when you withdraw from the 401(k) plan.
-If you withdraw after age 59½ there's no tax penalty, but any withdrawals that occur before that may incur a 10% penalty of what you withdraw on top of regular income taxes.
+If you withdraw after age 59½ there's no penalty, but any withdrawals that occur before that may incur a 10% penalty of what you withdraw on top of regular income taxes.
 The earlier you start contributing to a 401(k), the more time you give your money to benefit from potential compound returns.

 403(b) and 457(b)